almahamans/travel-app/README.md

 The user can remove one trip card or all.
 ## Built with
-- Html5 > to build form.
+- Html5 > to build form and inhance the SEO.
 - Css > to make style and make the app responsive.
 - JS dom.
 - Node js > to upload all packegas.